-Note 5-Net Investment in Leases
+Note 5-Net Investment in Sales-type Leases and Ground Lease Receivables

 On January 1, 2019, the Company adopted ASU 2016-02 and ASU 2018-11.
-As a result of the adoption of ASU 2016-02, the Company, as lessor, classifies certain land acquisitions and Ground Leases entered into subsequent to December 31, 2018 as sales-type leases and records the Ground Leases within "Net investment in leases" on the Company's consolidated balance sheets and records "Interest income from sales-type leases" in the Company's consolidated statements of operations (refer to Note 3).
+As a result of the adoption of ASU 2016-02, the Company, as lessor, classifies certain Ground Leases entered into or acquired subsequent to December 31, 2018 as sales-type leases and records the leases within "Net investment in sales-type leases" on the Company's consolidated balance sheets and records interest income in "Interest income from sales-type leases" in the Company's consolidated balance sheets and records interest income from sales-type leases and, as such, did not qualify for sale leaseback accounting and are accounted for as financing receivables in accordance with ASC 310 and are included in "Ground Lease receivables" on the Company's consolidated balance sheets (refer to Note 3).
+The Company records interest income from Ground Lease receivables in "Interest income from sales-type leases" in the Company's consolidated balance sheets (refer to Note 3).
+The Company records interest income from Ground Lease receivables in "Interest income from sales-type leases" on the Company's consolidated balance sheets (refer to Note 3).
+The Company records interest income from Ground Lease receivables in "Interest income from sales-type leases" in the Company's consolidated statements of operations.

-The following table presents a rollforward of the Company's net investment in leases for the three months ended March 31, 2019 (\$ in thousands):
+The following table presents a rollforward of the Company's net investment in sales-type leases and Ground Lease receivables for the nine months ended September 30, 2019 (\$ in thousands):